DAInamite/programming-humanoid-robot-in-python/introduction/README.md

 2. follow the instruction in http://simspark.sourceforge.net/wiki/index.php/Main_Page

 ### Python
+First you have to [setup python](http://learnpythonthehardway.org/book/ex0.html), then install python libraries.
 The recommended way to install python libraries is using *pip*.

 #### Ubuntu

 ```
 sudo apt-get install pip
 sudo pip install numpy matplotlib